-Thrush (also known as a ‘yeast infection’) is a common infection of the vulva and vagina, and sometimes the mouth.
-It’s caused by an overgrowth of yeast that lives normally in the vagina and gut.
-Learn more about vulvovaginal thrush, the symptoms, causes and how to manage this condition.
+Thrush, also known as a ‘yeast infection’, is a common infection of the vulva and vagina.
+It’s caused by an overgrowth of yeast that lives normally in the vagina.
+Learn more about thrush, including symptoms, causes and how to manage the condition.

 Symptoms